 Summer is an interesting time in the recycling world.
 Collectors and processors see an increase in problematic seasonal materials that, in addition to contaminating recyclable materials, can pose serious problems including worker injury, explosions and fires.

 In this post, we look at one such hazardous item — compressed gas.
-Some examples of compressed gas include refillable propane tanks used for home barbecues or camp stoves, disposable propane canisters, butane canisters, helium balloon tanks, and oxygen tanks used for home health.
+Some examples of compressed gas include items related to camping and outdoor living like refillable propane tanks used for home barbecues or camp stoves, disposable propane canisters, butane canisters, ligher fluid canisters, and helium balloon tanks.

-One of the greatest risks when it comes to compressed gas is the risk of explosion.
-Cylinders, if ruptured, can become self-propelled rockets or pinwheels, or they may explode and catch fire either on recycling trucks, or during processing.
-A large proportion of packaging and printed paper recycling is paper, box board or corrugated cardboard which are very flammable.
+One of the greatest risks when it comes to compressed gas is the risk of explosion and fire.
+Cylinders can explode and catch fire either on recycling trucks, or during processing.
+A large proportion of packaging and paper recycling is paper, boxboard or corrugated cardboard which are very flammable.
 Some pure compressed gases are chemically unstable.
 If exposed to slight temperature or pressure increases, or mechanical shock, they can readily catch fire.

 In addition, many compressed gases are toxic or corrosive.
 Special handling is required to ensure that the cylinder is empty and that no one is harmed during the recycling process.